leeweiming3/tp/docs/UserGuide.md

 You can list any number of tags greater than 0, and all of them will be added to the specified **INDEX**.
 Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.

+Duplicate tags or already-present tags will not affect the candidate.

 Format: `tag INDEX [t/TAG]…​`

 * At least one tag must be provided.